 On the Google Pixel 4, Google could include two SIM card slots, or space for two SIM cards on the one tray — though that will still require a few software tweaks.
 More likely is that Google would include an eSIM, or an electronic SIM that can be connected to different networks through software, on top of the physical SIM tray.

-Because of the fact that the Pixel 2 and 3 already have both an eSIM and physical SIM, it’s possible the feature could roll out as part of a software update that would bring the functionality to the older phones.
+Because the Pixel 2 and 3 already have both an eSIM and physical SIM, it’s possible the feature could roll out as part of a software update that would bring the functionality to the older phones.
 Google appears to be testing ways for stock Android to handle dual SIM cards.
 There are two ways the company could go about it.
 One of those ways is called “Dual SIM Dual Active,” in which both SIM cards can be used at any time.
 The other is called “Dual SIM Dual Standby,” where the second SIM isn’t always active, but can receive calls and texts.

-Dual SIM functionality is relatively important to a lot of people, especially those who travel a lot.
+Dual-SIM functionality is relatively important to a lot of people, especially those who travel a lot.
 With a dual SIM, users can keep their regular SIM installed in their device, while also connecting to a second local network to use while they’re in a different country.